kimmanis/LaunchPage/README.md

 ## Deploying
 This code uses SQLite for development but PostgreSQL for production.
 This is because Heroku only supports PostgreSQL but it's a pain to set up locally.
 You need to have Heroku installed and set up already for all this goodness to work.
 Detailed instructions can be found in the [Heroku getting started guide](https://devcenter.heroku.com/articles/rails3).

-To create a new heroku site: <code>heroku apps:create exampleName</code>
+To create a new heroku site: <code>heroku create exampleName</code>

 Then deploy to heroku (ensure changes already committed): <code>git push heroku master</code>